whitecometx/Enrollment-dApp-using-yarn/README.md

-Solana Airdrop and Enrollment Project
+Solana Airdrop and Enrollment Project.
 This project demonstrates how to interact with the Solana blockchain using TypeScript.
 It includes scripts-